Expand description

 §View Events Loop

-All pending events send by the view-process are coalesced and notify sequentially.
+All pending events received from the view-process are coalesced and notify sequentially.

 - Calls